TWG Global: Motorsports

+All of TWG's Motorsport umbrella.

 TWG announced in November 2024, that it had acquired full ownership of American auto racing team Andretti Global.
 The acquisition included the then named Andretti Cadillac Formula 1 team, which at the time, had not been given approval to compete in the 2026 Formula One World Championship by the Formula One Group.
-However also in November 2024, TWG announced that it had been approved by the Formula One Group to compete in 2026 under a new restructured team known as the Cadillac Formula 1 Team.
+Later that month, TWG announced that it had been approved by the Formula One Group to compete in 2026 under a new restructured team known as the Cadillac Formula 1 Team.

-On February 26, 2025, TWG Global announced the formation of a subsidiary known as TWG Motorsports and it runs all of TWG Global's motorsports organizations.
-The new company is led by Dan Towriss, a long time CEO of Group 1001 Insurance (a Guggenheim subsidiary).
+On February 26, 2025, TWG Global announced the formation of a subsidiary known as TWG Motorsports to run TWG Global's motorsports organizations.
+Alongside this announcement they revealed that NASCAR team Spire Motorsports and IMSA team Wayne Taylor Racing were now also under their ownership.
+Dan Towriss, CEO of Guggenheim subsidiary Group 1001, was named the organization's CEO.

 TWG Motorsports will lead the Cadillac Formula 1 Team with General Motors, after Michael Andretti stepped down from the program at the end of 2024.
+TWG Motorsports along with General Motors formed TWG GM Performance Power Units LLC in 2025, an operation that will be the official power unit supplier for Formula 1's Cadillac team in the 2029 season and onwards.